abtieku/kickstarter-analysis/README.md

 # Kickstarting with Excel
 ## Overview
 ### Purpose
 The purpose of this document is to assist Louise, an artistic fundraiser, in maximizing her fundraising goals.
+She raised funds for a play called _Fever_ which came close to its fundraising goal in a short amount of time.
+She wants to know how to maximize her future efforts and know what should she do, and what should she not do, in order to reach her goals.
+To do this, we will analyze trends that we see in a large dataset.

-There is one play called _Fever_ which came close to its fundraising goal in a short amount of time.
-Now, I will perform an analysis on Kickstarter data to uncover how different campaigns fared in relation to their launch dates and fundraising goals.
-I will identify trends and guidance on what successful practices that she should employ in the future.
+I will perform an analysis on Kickstarter data to uncover how different campaigns fared in relation to their launch dates and fundraising goals.
+I will identify trends and provide guidance on what successful practices she should employ in the future.
 I will use visualizations to help with this.

-I will attempt to assist Louise by using the Kickstarter dataset.
-The Kickstarter dataset consisted of:
+I will use the Kickstarter dataset.
+The dataset consists of:
 - Plays (although it had other parent categories as well)
 - Financial goals, amounts pledged, and whether the goals were met or not
 - Countries